amchen0725/codeceptjs_tests/readme.md

 2. run tests using command:
     ```
     npm run test
+    OR
+    npx codeceptjs run --steps
     ```
 3. after running, the report show on report folder.
 Using command `allure serve report` to view allure report.

+Note: If you want to see html report, please run tests with command `npx codeceptjs run --reporter mochawesome`.
+The html report show on `mochawesome-report` folder.